valderman/selda/README.md

 * Does the code build with a recent version of GHC?
 * Do all the tests pass?
 * Have you added any tests covering your code?

+If you want to contribute code but don't really know where to begin, issues tagged `good first issue` are a good start.

 Setting up the build environment